simmi30/lnd1/docs/wallet.md

    steal the funds if they copy the file.

-The `--noseedbackup` flag should only ever be used in a test setup, for example on Bitcoin testnet, regtest or simnet.
+The `--noseedbackup` flag should only ever be used in a test setup, for example on Brocoin testnet, regtest or simnet.